 The World Health Organization invites independent film-makers, production companies, public health institutions, NGOs, communities, students, and film schools from around the world to submit their original short films to the 2nd Health for All Film Festival.

-The inaugural Health for All Film Festival in 2019/2020 accepted 1,300 short film submissions from more than 110 countries.
+The inaugural Health for All Film Festival edition accepted 1,300 short film submissions from more than 110 countries.
 Incredible content was curated and the winners got a platform to showcase their work.

-Please visit the film festival web page on www.who.int/film-festival to read our terms and conditions.
+Please visit the film festival web page on www.who.int/film-festival to learn more about previous official selection, winners, jury composition and agenda, while our terms and conditions are also copied below.